2019 UTME: JAMB Remits N5bn To FG | Leadership Newspaper

 The board withheld results of 34,120 candidates over alleged examination malpractice, while results of 15,145 candidates are undergoing further clarification, as in the case of identical twins and siblings, for example.

-A parent, Mrs Bridget Otuagha, told NAN that his son had yet to get the result in spite of many efforts.
+A parent, Mrs Bridget Otuagha, said his son had yet to get the result in spite of many efforts.

 According to her, the candidate followed the process many times without success.